quintilesims/layer0/docs-src/docs/guides/walkthrough/deployment-2.md

 Here, we just need to pull the previous resources together into a service.
 At the command prompt, execute the following:

-`l0 service create --wait --loadbalancer demo-env:redis-lb demo-env redis-svc redis-dpl:latest`
+`l0 service create --loadbalancer demo-env:redis-lb demo-env redis-svc redis-dpl:latest`

 We should see output like the following: